dkandalov/live-plugin/README.md

  - to have nice object tree pattern-matching API for Groovy (can be good for writing inspections/intentions to match/replace syntax tree).
  Or may be there is one and I just don't know about it.
  - use another language (e.g. Scala or Ruby).
  - go meta!
-Rewrite IntelliJEval as its own plugin.
+Rewrite this plugin as its own plugin.
 This is really how it was started (loads of fun with classloaders).
  The old meta-version was too broken to be released and two years later was replaced with this.